Bethlehem-Hailegebrel/alx-zero_day/0x03-git/README.md

-this is a git project
+My updated this is a git project.